MartinRGB/LearnCube-iOS/README.md

 ##Asset I used...

-I used [Swifticons](http://swifticons.com)in main UI for its subtle color and shape.
+I used [Swifticons](http://swifticons.com) in main UI for its subtle color and shape.

 I also used [BigMug](https://dribbble.com/shots/1634821-440-Free-Icons)'s icon in tab bar,the designer is [Catalin Fertu](https://dribbble.com/catalinfertu)